 TIP: If using the microwave I recommend using half power (my microwave is pretty strong) and time intervals of 30 seconds, whisking until smooth.

 Why melted chocolate?
 Because that’s where the fudge factor comes in.

 Next you’ll whisk the sugar into the slightly cooled chocolate–butter mixer.
 And add the eggs and vanilla.

-Next the dry ingredients – cassava flour, cocoa powder, salt and baking soda, mixed together separately – get added into the mixing bowl.
+Next the dry ingredients – cassava flour, cocoa powder, salt and baking soda – get added into the mixing bowl.
 The batter will be thick and fudgy-looking – almost a cross between frosting and batter.

 Then the brownies go into the oven!
-You’ll need about 18-20 minutes here, but everyone’s ovens are different.
+You’ll need about 17-20 minutes here, but everyone’s ovens are different.
 And it would be tragic to over-bake these so watch your baking time and brownies closely.
-I think my first batch was done at 21 minutes and my second batch I under-baked *just* slightly at 19 minutes.

 How to tell when brownies are done

 While baking time can help give you an idea as to whether or not your brownies are done, the best indicators are your nose, eyes and the toothpick test.

 - Your house should begin to fill with the lovely scent of baking chocolate